lonelymaruf/pristha/README.md

 ```

 to mysql database.
-Configure your database host user name in ''' config.php''' file.
+Configure your information in  ''' config.php''' file.

 ## Built With